Lacieee/WebFejlesztes/README.md

 # WebFejlesztes
 This is a school project, using PHP and JavaScript.

+12/12 - This is money handler system.
-This project is a basic link-uploader system.
+12/13/1 - This project is a basic link-uploader system.